Venture-Miner/nextjs-blockchain-dashboard/README.md

 4. Submission Instructions:

+Please create a fork from this repository before starting to work on the project.

+Submit an empty initial commit when you start working.

-Please create a fork to this repository and send the link for jobs@ventureminer.com when you have finished
+Send the link to jobs@ventureminer.com when you have finished working.

+The duration will be evaluated from the time elapsed between the first commit and the last.